Score (sport): Scoring by sport

-In most racket sports and Net sports a single point is earned when the other team commits a fault or rule infraction.
-Most such sports apply rally scoring, in which case either team can earn a point regardless of who is serving, but some apply side-out scoring where only the serving team can earn a point.
-Tennis utilizes rally scoring but has specialized rules for tracking the score.
+In most racket sports and net sports a point is earned when the other team commits a fault or rule infraction, thereby awarding the rally to the opposing team or player.
+Such sports may apply rally scoring, in which case either team can earn a point regardless of who is serving, or they may apply side-out scoring where only the serving team can earn a point.
+Pickleball utilizes side-out scoring, but Tennis utilizes rally scoring with specialized rules for tracking the score.